CodingItWrong/user-modifiable-software/hypercard/properties.md

 (BAPH 1:14:33)

-And in fact the more visual early levels can be a bridge to the more theoretical scripting concepts:
+And in fact the more visual early levels can be a bridge to the more theoretical programming concepts:

 > So this is how you make these thematic threads through information.
 You say 'well, if he clicks here I want him to go there; if he clicks here I want him to go there.'
 And for a lot of people this is the beginning of branching control in a program.
 A lot of people who are afraid of the if/then/else construct…find it comfortable to use the linking concept here…it's a lot less foreign to most people than programming constructs